Gabriele-tomai00/Quentin-game/README.md

    ```bash
    ./gradlew build
    ```
+If you already have Gradle installed you might need to run `gradle wrapper` before build.
 ---

 ## **Execution**

-1. Run the application using Gradle:
+Run the application using Gradle:
    ```bash
    ./gradlew run
    ```